 Rasa Sayang: the halal food spot in Chinatown

 If you aren’t already familiar, Rasa Sayang specialises in Singaporean & Malaysian cuisine and is one of the first halal-friendly restaurants in Chinatown.
 The literal translation of the name is ‘loving feeling’ – without a doubt, that’s exactly the feeling they evoke for anyone enjoying their food.
 The menu’s hugely inspired by the bustling hawker scenes in both Singapore and Malaysia, and you can find all the classic dishes you fancy there.
 With their reopening, they’ve also added a few new items on the menu including Hainanese Chicken Noodle Soup or Lo Mien, Chinese Radish Cake, Singapore Chilli/Black Pepper Prawn, etc. All meats served are halal at Rasa Sayang.
 No pork but alcohol is served at the restaurant.

 Chicken Satay (£8.95)

-I’ve often found chicken satay a hit and miss in London.
+I’ve often found chicken satay a hit-and-miss in London.
 But you’d be pleased to find that Rasa Sayang does a really good one!
 In fact, it was so good that we order it as our starter every single time.
 The chicken was succulent to taste, well-marinated, and nicely laced with a chargrilled touch.
 As for the satay sauce, it carried a robust flavour that’s nutty and balanced with a subtle touch of sweetness.
 All in all, it’s consistently a great munch that hits the spot and it’s definitely one of the best ones we’ve had in London!

 Hainanese Chicken Rice (£10.50)